CodersSquad/katacoda-scenarios/classify-submit/clone.md

-Welcome, this is the first step on this Classify Introduction journey.
+Welcome, this is the first step for every new cloned project.
+Further steps will be the common ones for every lab in the future.

-**Important Note:** If you're running these steps in your personal computer, the following steps will be executed ONLY one time, you are not required to run them on every lab.
+If you're running these steps in your personal computer, the following instructions will be executed ONLY one time, you are not required to run them on every lab.

 # Let's first clone your class project